rensanch/RNA-seq-team-/README.md

 # RNA-seq
-> ## Made by Valeria M. Cuevas and Renata S. CHiw Bioinformatic proyect with RNA-seq data from the papper "Identification of differentially expressed lncRNAs and mRNAs in luminal-B breast cancer by RNA-sequencing".
+> ### Made by Valeria M. Cuevas and Renata S. CHiw Bioinformatic project with RNA-seq data from the papper "Identification of differentially expressed lncRNAs and mRNAs in luminal-B breast cancer by RNA-sequencing".

 ## Data description